ADU Regulations at a Glance

 Feasibility Study

 Our team conducts a thorough analysis of your Los Angeles property.
 We verify zoning, calculate setbacks and lot coverage, assess utility connections, and identify any site-specific considerations.
-You receive a written report with your ADU options, including size possibilities, placement locations, and preliminary cost estimates.
-This report becomes the foundation for design decisions.
+You receive a written report with your ADU options.

 Design Development